Monday, January 3, 2022

 founded in mid-80s Belo Horizonte, "Beautiful Horizon," surrounded by the mountains of Southeastern Brazil.
 This was a carefully planned community, and later an oft-cited example of industrial urban sprawl (but still kinda pretty).
 Appropriately messed-up with such rockin' roots, Sepultura was inspired to move to even sprawlier, massively industrialized São Paulo, the biggest city in the Southern Hemisphere.
 Population estimates swirl around 12 million or so---it's a little hard to tell, with mitigating factors like AIDS, drugs, environmental pollution, gang warfare, traffic, and cops (not necessarily in that order).

 Sepultura has never stopped writing about such local, everyday atrocities.
 Chaos A.D. and Roots Bloody Roots found their way to a whole, real world of hurt.
 Like the exiled, wandering, score-settling late-medieval poet Dante Alighieri, Sepultura spotted a lot of familiar faces in Hell.
 Not so surprising that their new album, Dante XXI, shares some themes with Dante's Divine Comedy, though Sepultura's lyricists – singer Derrick Green, who came to DC as a voracious African American teen in Cleveland, and the equally on-point guitarist Andreas Kisser – never try to imitate Dante's verse.
-(Green and Kisser may feel like exiles from Credibility Island, since the dramatic departure of Sepultura's co-founders, brothers Max and Igor Cavalera.)(Also, though he's always rough and ready with a tune, Green has even been charged by some keepers ov the metal flame with being a rapper, gasp.)
+(Green and Kisser may feel like exiles from Credibility Island, since the dramatic departure of Sepultura's co-founders, brothers Max and Iggor Cavalera.)(Also, though he's always rough and ready with a tune, Green has even been charged by some keepers ov the metal flame with being a rapper, gasp.)

 Sepultura's 2003 release, Roorback, brought a sardonically swinging, slippery dynamic to songs that otherwise might've seemed too preachy and stiff.
 On Dante XXI, the slipperiness penetrates the material more deeply.
 A handclap backbeat provides a parody of gospel music, while a faintly sarcastic choir seeps into the headphones, like a whiff of gas.
 Brittle, hollow-pinging sounds flicker like a migraine around roaring, down-tuned guitar and bass.
 Horns and cellos appear, like polyps, in the murky center of the mix.
 At other times, the horns seem to lead the hunt, or circle overhead, like searchlights.
 Cellos may also mourn or brood, or turn as harsh and dry as the guitars usually are.